About Us

 Established in 1988 by Louise and Bob Gabriel the museum initially bore the name Santa Monica Historical Society.
 Despite limited funding, the Gabriels dedicated three years to the museum’s development, establishment, and operation.

-Their enduring vision, unwavering determination, and relentless efforts form the cornerstone of our work.
+Their vision, and determination form the cornerstone of our work.
 With a deep love for Santa Monica, Louise and Bob devoted over 50 years to community service in the city.
-Louise served as the museum’s full-time President for 27 years on a pro-bono basis, supported by volunteers and staff.
+Louise served as the museum’s full-time President for 27 years on a pro-bono basis.

 • 2009